-The clinical symptoms of chronic, stage 3 Lyme Borreliosis can imitate many chronic diseases including motor neurone disease, multiple sclerosis, Parkinson’s disease, Alzheimer’s, fibromyalgia and chronic fatigue syndrome; all of which are on the rise for reasons unknown.
+The clinical symptoms of chronic, stage 3 Borreliosis Lyme Borreliosis, Relapsing fever) can imitate many chronic diseases including motor neurone disease, multiple sclerosis, Parkinson’s disease, Alzheimer’s, fibromyalgia and chronic fatigue syndrome; all of which are on the rise for reasons unknown.

 Borreliosis has a myriad of symptoms.
 These symptoms can start a week after a tick bite or much later, and include sinusitis, stiff neck, sweat attacks, muscle twitches, muscle weakness, involuntary jerking of limbs, arthritis, Bell’s palsy, cramps, paralysis, depression, brain fog, insomnia, balance problems, light sensitivity, noise sensitivity, optic neuritis, nerve conduction defects, numbness, ECG (cardiac conduction) abnormalities, swallowing difficulties, tinnitus and more.

-It can also be asymptomatic (no symptoms), the major determinants being the load and type of bacteria present and the immune status of the individual.
+It can also be asymptomatic (no symptoms), the major determinants being the load and type of bacteria present and the individuals immune status.